yasinuslu/dotfiles/README.md

 ### Backup all your current dotfiles, this dotfiles will delete them without any warnings.

+> [NerdFonts](https://www.nerdfonts.com/) is required for the icon-fonts in ls to work.

 ## Demo

 You can check out this dotfiles with docker: